The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Grothendieck duality, dualizing complexes, and GAGA

+In the adic case, we can prove the full analogue of Theorem \ref{thm:dualizingcomplexcompatcomplex} using forthcoming work of Clausen and Scholze.
+In private communication, Peter Scholze informed us that in forthcoming work, Clausen and Scholze prove Grothendieck duality for adic spaces using condensed mathematics and the same proof as in their lecture notes on complex geometry \cite{CS22} (see also \cite{CS19}).
+For adic spaces locally of weakly finite type over a field, the exact statement we will need by Clausen and Scholze (which is a special case of their results) is the following: \begin{theorem}[{Clausen and Scholze, forthcoming; cf.\ \citeleft\citen{CS19}\citemid Lecture XI, Theorem 11.1, p.\ 74, and Remark 11.7\citepunct \citen{CS22}\citemid Lecture XII, Theorem 12.18 and Lecture XIII, pp.\ 120--121\citepunct \citen{Man22}\citemid Proposition 2.9.31\citeright}] Let $f\colon Y \to X$ be a proper morphism between adic spaces that are separated and locally of weakly finite type over a complete non-trivially valued non-Archimedean field $k$.
+Then, the functor $\RR f_*$ preserves $\DD^+_\coh$, and there exists a functor

-Using the Grothendieck duality theorem of Clausen and Scholze, we can show the following: \begin{theorem} Let $Z$ be an affinoid analytic adic space such that $A \coloneqq \cO_Z(Z)$ is topologically of finite type over a complete non-trivially valued non-Archimedean field $k$.
-Let $\pi\colon X \to \Spec(A)$ be a finite type morphism of schemes. \begin{enumerate}[label=$(\roman*)$,ref=\roman*] \item Let $\sK$ be an object in $\DD^+_\coh(X)$.
-Then, $\sK$ is a dualizing complex on $X$ if and only if $\sK^\an$ is a dualizing complex on $X^\an$. \item Let $f\colon Y \to X$ be a morphism of schemes proper over $\Spec(A)$.
+\end{theorem} Using the Grothendieck duality theorem of Clausen and Scholze, we can show the following: \begin{theorem}[{relies on Theorem \ref{thm:clausenscholze}}] Let $Z$ be an affinoid analytic adic space such that $A \coloneqq \cO_Z(Z)$ is topologically of finite type over a complete non-trivially valued non-Archimedean field $k$.
+Let $\pi\colon X \to \Spec(A)$ be a finite type morphism of schemes. \begin{enumerate}[label=$(\roman*)$,ref=\roman*] \item Let $f\colon Y \to X$ be a morphism of schemes proper over $\Spec(A)$.
 We then have the following commutative diagram of functors: